Simplifying Remittance Payments with a Mobile Application Developed at 42

 How does Kafali Pay work?

 We built our app using React Native, which lets us build the app for the iOS and Android marketplace, without having to build two sets of apps.
-We used Node.js for our backend.
+In addition, we used Node.js for our backend.
 We worked with a 3rd-party banking API, Dwolla, to securely access and transfer funds.
 Our next phase is to integrate with the money transfer companies.

 Brandon: We are making it easier for both parties to be aware of where they are at in the money transfer process, which they don’t easily have access to now…at this time most people need to make a phone call to their transfer agents.